 Adding a bathroom to an unfinished basement

-If your project is limited to adding a bathroom, with no other conversion proposed, you may qualify to use the Simple Bathroom Permit process.
+If your project is limited to adding a bathroom, with no other conversion proposed, you may be able to use the Simple Bathroom Permit process.

 Add sinks or add a kitchen